j3rrywan9/scala-study/doc/implicit_conversions_and_parameters.md

 There's one exception to the "single identifier" rule.
 The compiler will also look for implicit definitions in the companion object of the source or expected target types of the conversion.

+The Scope Rule helps with modular reasoning.
+When you read code ina file, the only things you need to consider from other files are those that are either imported or are explicitly referenced through a fully qualified name.

 ### Naming an implicit conversion

 Implicit conversions can have arbitrary names.